Skip to content

 How Does Neoguri's Seafood Broth Actually Taste?

-When I cook Neoguri properly — adding the kelp packet and letting it simmer fully — the broth develops a depth that feels closer to restaurant seafood ramen than instant noodles.
-Note: The broth’s taste is especially satisfying if you enjoy a milder, more balanced seafood flavor.
+When I cook Neoguri properly, adding the kelp packet and letting it simmer fully, the broth develops a depth that feels much closer to restaurant seafood ramen than instant noodles.
+The key is not rushing it.
+Let the kelp steep.
+Let the broth build.
+Don't skip that step.

 Simple Neoguri ramen without any toppings.